 CTMRD Boundaries, Benefit Groups, & Remediation Fees

 The Central Truckee Meadows Remediation District (CTMRD) includes two significant geographic boundaries.
 The Contaminant Boundary includes those areas where PCE-contaminated groundwater currently exists, or where that contaminated groundwater is expected to migrate if it is not controlled or contained.
 The Service Area Boundary includes the parcels that are served by water purveyors with water supply wells located inside the Contaminant Boundary.
-Water purveyors with wells inside the Contaminant Boundary presently include Washoe County's water utility and the Truckee Meadows Water Authority, the Sun Valley General Improvement District, and the Parr-Reno Water Company.
+Water purveyors with wells inside the Contaminant Boundary presently include Washoe County's water utility, Truckee Meadows Water Authority, the Sun Valley General Improvement District, and the Parr-Reno Water Company.
 These boundaries are subject to annual updates.

 The Service Area boundary has been updated annually since 1999; the Service Area boundary changes as parcels are added to (for example, as during development) or removed from the service areas of municipal water providers.

 The Contaminant Boundary was first delineated in 2001.
 This delineation was based on investigations to date and indicated that PCE contamination in the central Truckee Meadows extended over more than 16 square miles.
 Work conducted since 2001 as part of the CTMRD program led to the first Contaminant Boundary update in 2011.
 More than 5,000 parcels were removed from the Contaminant Boundary at that time, reducing the area inside the Contaminant Boundary to 9.5 square miles.
 The Contaminant Boundary changes reflect progress made in better defining the nature and extent of the PCE problem.
 PCE contamination in the central Truckee Meadows attributable to historical activities is not as extensive as it was in 2001.
 In 2014, the CTMRD Contaminant Boundary was again reduced by approximately 285 parcels (one square mile).
 The 2014 changes were related to removal of parcels either no longer affected by underlying PCE contamination or considered to be affected by contamination from a recognized corrective action site where a responsible party has been identified by NDEP.
 The CTMRD Contaminant Boundary is slated for an update for the 2022 remediation billing year.